bigardone/bigardone.github.com/source/blog/2016-01-20-trello-tribute-with-phoenix-and-react-pt-6.html.markdown

 ```

-When it mounts and there is an authentication token but we still don't have the ```currentUser```
+When this component gets mounted, if there is an authentication token but not a ```currentUser```
 in the store, it will call the ```currentUser``` action creator to retrieve the
-users data from the back-end.
+user's data from the back-end.
 Let's add it:

 ```javascript
 // web/static/js/actions/sessions.js